digitalgenesiskompound/faceit-discord-bot/README.md

 **Discord Bot:**
 - Create bot at [Discord Developer Portal](https://discord.com/developers/applications)
 - Copy bot token and application ID
-- Invite bot to server with "Administrator" permissions
+- Invite bot to server with "All Chat" permissions
 - Copy channel ID where you want notifications (enable Developer Mode in Discord)
 - Copy your Discord user ID (for admin commands)